Jc7j/Jc7j/README.md

 </div>

 ### About Me
 I'm a Software Engineer who is passionate about the developer / tech industry as well as helping the community, music, and my health.
 Some technologies I enjoy woking with are Typescript, React, Python and Django.
 I'm learning new technologies all the time and I'm not afraid to develop with them.
-I'm currently looking searching for my next role, so feel free to contact me at if you are an employer!
+I'm currently searching for my next role, so feel free to contact me at if you are an employer!

 ### Frequently Used Languages and Tools